salvatorecorsaro/FULLSTACK-E-COMMERCE-HORAETU/README.md

 - you will have to populate the dbs with the script provided and insert custom database credential on the app properties in order to proceed.

+For any question or idea you may contact me by writing an email to dev@horaetu.shop

+Thanks for visiting my project

+Salvatore Corsaro